 Because vegetable glycerin distorts the flavor, propylene offers a truer experience.
 The only real advantage the vegetable glycerin has over its counterpart is its thicker plumes.
 Many vapers love the sensation the thick plumes of smoke provide, and they may miss not getting that experience from the propylene.

 Other uses of PG and VG

 PG is an ingredient often present in asthma inhalers, pet food, oral or topical medical products, and even beauty products.
-VG has been used as sweetener, and can be present in beauty products like makeup, mousse, bubble bath, deodorant, and aftershave.
+VG has been used as a sweetener and can be present in beauty products like makeup, mousse, bubble bath, deodorant, and aftershave.
 It is also found in pet food, hand cream, pills, and toothpaste.